Aziz-Ru/Aziz-Ru/README.md

 # 👋 Hey there!
 I'm Abdul Aziz

+_I speak fluent JSON and argue with databases for a living._

 ## 🚀 About Me
 🎓 **Final Year CSE Student** at the University of Rajshahi

+⚙️ **Backend enthusiast** who enjoys building **robust architectures** with Node.js, Express, and PostgreSQL/MySQL,.

 💡 **AI & System Design Enthusiast** | Passionate about Scalable Systems & Solution.